leeyuiwah-sl/dundry/README.md

 3. Start Consumer

-(Note: for now there are some System.err messages that can be safely ignored.)

 In a `cmd` window:
 ```
 $ cd _top_dir_
 gradlew  :dundry-kafka-consumer:run

 > Task :dundry-kafka-consumer:run
-SLF4J: Failed to load class "org.slf4j.impl.StaticLoggerBinder".
-SLF4J: Defaulting to no-operation (NOP) logger implementation
-SLF4J: See http://www.slf4j.org/codes.html#StaticLoggerBinder for further details.
 Prepared to receive message from Topic: southwest2 ...
 ```